 That’s enough of the whats, let’s look at the hows…

-Fixing broken outbound links
+Why is fixing broken outbound links important?

 It’s not just about broken links to your website from others.
 Google does not like broken links, and when they find broken links on a website they are inclined to see that site as unreliable.
 Think about it: if you were to read a scientific study which quotes several sources that no longer exist you would most likely take it all with a pinch of salt due to the lack of up to date references.
 In the same way, websites plagued with hordes of broken links tend to look pretty unreliable – that’s why academics are concerned about the effects of link rot on the authority of journals.